klimby/version/README.md

 with [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0) standards, and assists in generating a changelog file.
 It supports version updates in `composer.json`, `package.json`, and other configuration files related to versioning.

+You can try version utility in [version-test](https://github.com/klimby/version-test) repository.

 ## <a id='installation'>Installation</a>